Stephen M. Sano is Professor

-and Chair of the Department of Music, and the inaugural chairholder of the
+and Chair of the Department of Music, the Rachford & Carlota A. Harris University Fellow in Undergraduate Education, and the inaugural chairholder of the

 Harold C. Schmidt Directorship of Choral Studies at Stanford University